USEPA/power-sector-dev-portal/content/datavis/charts/area-charts.md

     cards:
     - title: "Step 1: A Difficult Chart to Read"
       image: "/assets/images/datavis/charts/area-charts/a-difficult-chart-to-read.png"
+      alt: ""
       content: This chart is overly complicated and obscures the trend of the blue category, the one we’re most interested in.
       type: "default"
     - title: "Step 2: Make Divisions Clear"
       image: "/assets/images/datavis/charts/area-charts/make-divisions-clear.png"
+      alt: ""
       content: Add a border in the same color as the background of the chart to make divisions between categories more clear.
 In this case, we should also add a dark border to the green category because it’s a light shade.
       type: "default"
     - title: "Step 3: “Ground” the Important Category"
       image: "/assets/images/datavis/charts/area-charts/ground-the-important-category.png"
+      alt: ""
       content: Keep your most important category at the bottom of the chart so the solid baseline makes it easier to pick out exact values.
       type: "default"
     - title: "Step 4: Use Color for Emphasis"
       image: "/assets/images/datavis/charts/area-charts/use-color-for-emphasis.png"
+      alt: ""
       content: Use color to further highlight the most important category.
       type: "default"
     - title: "Step 5: Simplify Number of Categories"
       image: "/assets/images/datavis/charts/area-charts/simplify-number-of-categories.png"
+      alt: ""
       content: Consider rolling smaller categories into a single larger category.
       type: "default"
-    - title: "Optional Step 6: Convert to Grouped Bar Chart"
+    - title: "Optional Step 6: Convert to Grouped Column Chart"
       image: "/assets/images/datavis/charts/area-charts/convert-to-grouped-bar-chart.png"
+      alt: ""
-      content: Or, consider using a grouped bar column instead if specific values and comparisons are important.
+      content: Or, consider using a grouped column chart instead if specific values and comparisons are important.
       type: "default"